This post may contain affiliate links, please see my disclosure policy to learn more.

 - Heat butter or vegetable oil in a large skillet over medium-high heat.
 Brown brisket 5-8 minutes per side.

 - Place brisket on rack in roasting pan.
-Add 2 Tablespoons water to pan.
+Add 2 Tablespoons of water to the pan.
 Cover brisket with sliced onion and garlic.
-Cover pan tightly with aluminum foil.
+Cover the pan tightly with aluminum foil.

-- Bake for 1 hour 20 minutes per pound, or until fork tender.
-A 5 pound brisket will take approximately 6 hours.
+- Bake for 1 hour 10 minutes per pound, or until fork tender.
+A 5-pound brisket will take approximately 5-1/2 hours.